user3141592/screen-generator/README.md

 # NAME

-screen-generator -generates screen configuration files and launches screen by simply providing a chain of commands
+screen-generator - generates screen configuration files and launches screen by simply providing a chain of commands

 SYNOPSIS